Shopping Cart

 (Click Here to View Christina's List of Works)

 A major component of my process lies in attempting to translate my confusion and sorrow into some sort of tangible media using whatever is at hand—be it paint, plaster, clay, steel, wood, metal, embroidery, vintage paper products or a mixture of all these and more.
 By physically displaying my story this way, it gives me separation to analyze my hurt instead of continuing to internalize it.
-I equally enjoy applying thick applications of acrylic paint mixed with heavy plaster mediums on very large canvases as I do making small intricate collages out of vintage scraps of paper and cloth-finding the ‘messy’ part of creating extremely satisfying on a very basic level.
-The resulting effects range from paintings with a very sculptural aesthetic to intimate collages with painterly three dimensional creations—finding peace between the crudeness and beauty of it all reflective of how I am feeling on the inside on any given day-and giving voice to these feelings matter because they are important.
+I equally enjoy applying thick applications of acrylic paint mixed with heavy plaster mediums on very large canvases as I do creating small intricate collages out of vintage scraps of paper and cloth—finding the ‘messy’ part of making extremely satisfying on a very basic level.
+The resulting effects range from paintings with a very sculptural aesthetic to intimate collages with painterly three-dimensional constructions—finding peace between the crudeness and beauty of it all reflective of how I am feeling on the inside on any given day.
+Granting voice to these feelings matter because they are important.

 And I‘m ready to have this conversation with the world!